george-hawkins/arf-drone/voice.md

     $ curl -O https://raw.githubusercontent.com/dale3h/taranis-siri-sound-pack/master/en/system/tada.wav
     $ open -a "quicktime player" tada.wav
     $ say -vSamantha "welcome to open t x"

+And I confirmed on the nearest to hand iOS device that this is how Siri sounds a real device (by default she reads a little faster than normal speed).

 Note: many of the WAV files have been renamed in recent releases - `tada.wav` is one of them, it's now called `hello.wav`.